Gain Insights from your Customer and Potential Customer Data

 Various spatial units (geodata) may be used to base the target group analyses on.
 Geographical calculations may, for instance, use postal codes, but they may also use micro level data such as data on street level or 300 household clusters.

 It often makes sense in target group analyses to take into account market penetration in the relevant areas (by way of a penetration analysis).
 Companies often include penetration analysis results when making market segmentation decisions.
-The objective is to recognise inactive areas (“blank spots”) and to targeted these with advertising and marketing.
+The objective is to recognise inactive areas (“blank spots”) and to target these with advertising and marketing.

 Target group analysis is particularly effective with geomarketing.
 Geomarketing links comprehensive target group information to objective methodology and to easy interpretation of results.
 This is because the software processes the results of the analysis and displays these on a map, clearly and intuitively.
 Graphics supplement the presentation of the digital map.